mkessler21/NGram-Wordnet/README.md

 This project replicates Google's NGram Visualizer, where you can visualize the frequency over time of words in works of literature.
 The project uses an <b r> HTML <b r> frontend for the visualizer and a <b r> Java <b r> backend with BFS traversals to navigate and calculate the relevancy of the words.

-Unfortunately, the actual code used is not to be publicized and is protected by the school, but I have provided visualizations of what it looks like.
+Unfortunately, the actual code used is <u> not to be publicized </u> and is protected by the school, but I have provided visualizations of what it looks like.
 A solution written by the people ran the course (CS61B - Data Structures) can be found [here](https://ngordnet.datastructur.es/) (I did not write the code for this solution) and mimics my own solution.